FishGoddess/logit/README.en.md

 * Modularization design, easy to extend your logger with wrapper and handler
 * Level-based logging, and there are four levels to use
+* Log Function supports, it is a better way to output a very long log.
 * Enable or disable Logger, you can disable or switch to a higher level in your production environment
 * Log file supports, and you can customer the name of your log file.
 * Duration rolling supports, which means it will roll to a new log file by duration automatically, such as one day one log file.